flyway/flywaydb.org/documentation/configuration/locations.md

 ### Amazon S3
 Locations starting with <code>s3:</code> point to a bucket in AWS S3, may only contain SQL migrations, and are scanned recursively.
 They are in the format <code>s3:&lt;bucket&gt;(/optionalfolder/subfolder)</code>.
 To use AWS S3, the AWS environment variables <code>AWS_REGION</code>, <code>AWS_ACCESS_KEY_ID</code> and <code>AWS_SECRET_ACCESS_KEY</code> need to be set to the appropriate values for your S3 account.<br/>

-Flyway community is limited to a maximum of 100 migrations in Amazon S3.
-Upgrade to [Flyway teams](https://flywaydb.org/download/) to allow unlimited migrations.
+Flyway Community is limited to a maximum of 100 migrations in Amazon S3.
+Upgrade to [Flyway Teams](https://flywaydb.org/download/) to allow unlimited migrations.

 ### Google Cloud Storage
 {% include teams.html %}

 Locations starting with <code>gcs:</code> point to a bucket in Google Cloud Storage, may only contain SQL migrations, and are scanned recursively.
 They are in the format <code>gcs:&lt;bucket&gt;(/optionalfolder/subfolder)</code>.
 To use GCS, the GCS library must be included, and the GCS environment variable <code>GOOGLE_APPLICATION_CREDENTIALS</code> must be set to the credentials file for the service account that has access to the bucket.<br/>

-### Wildcard
+### Wildcards
 Locations can contain wildcards.
 This allows matching against a path pattern instead of a single path.
 Supported wildcards:<br/>
 <ul>
     <li>